• Updated July 15, 2020 to reflect new online testing and section retesting timing due to COVID-19

 The final new ACT feature is section retesting, which lets students retake individual sections online.
 Section retesting was originally set to begin in September 2020 but has been pushed back due to COVID-19.

 How does section retesting work?

 Section retesting allows a student to focus their energies on one section (English, Math, Reading, Science or Writing) at a time.
-In 2021, students will be able to take section retests (up to three in one sitting) at CBT-enabled test centers.
+When the time comes, students will be able to take section retests (up to three in one sitting) at CBT-enabled test centers.
 First, you have to have a full ACT score on file, and it can’t be more than four years old.
 That means at least one full-length ACT (paper or computer-based) with English, Math, Reading, and Science.
 We call this a full battery test score.
 You don’t have to have taken the Writing section.
 As long as you’ve taken the full test once, you’ll be eligible to participate in as many section retestings as you choose, as long as they’re available in your area.

 When will section retesting be available?